Daniel Ahmling Chapman Nyaho: Family background

-Chapman was born on 5 July 1909 at Keta, a town in the Volta Region of Ghana to Jane Atsiamesi Chapman, (née Atriki) and Mr. William Chapman, a merchant and the brother of Chief James Ocloo I of Keta who served as an adviser to the paramount chief of the Anlo state, Togbi Amedor Kpeglo (1879-1906) of the Bate clan.
-His father, Mr. William Chapman (also known by the name, Klutse) was the son of Nyaho and grandson of Sokpui, chief of Dzelukope.
+Chapman was born on 5 July 1909 at Keta, a town in the Volta Region of Ghana, to Jane Atsiamesi Chapman (née Atriki) and William Chapman, a merchant and the brother of Chief James Ocloo I of Keta who served as an adviser to the paramount chief of the Anlo state, Togbi Amedor Kpeglo (1879–1906) of the Bate clan.
+His father, Mr. William Chapman (also known by the name of Klutse) was the son of Nyaho and grandson of Sokpui, chief of Dzelukope.
 His father (Klutse) was one of the first natives of the Anlo state to attend Cape Coast Castle School and it was there that he became known by the name William Henry Chapman.
-The name Chapman subsequently became surname used by all the children of William Henry Chapman which included Daniel Ahmling Chapman.
+The name Chapman subsequently became the surname used by all the children of William Henry Chapman, including Daniel Ahmling Chapman.
 However, after a series of events, one in which he was asked by an American whether he did not have an African name; the other when his son was unable to gain admission into Oxford University the year he applied because authorities of the university mistakened him for an Englishman, and all places available for Englishmen had been taken leaving only vacancies for foreigners and consequently told he would be considered for admission in the next year.
-Daniel Ahmling Chapman resolved in 1964 to add his Grandfather's name Nyaho to his name, he became Daniel Ahmling Chapman Nyaho.
+Daniel Ahmling Chapman resolved in 1964 to add his grandfather's name Nyaho to his name, and he became Daniel Ahmling Chapman Nyaho.
 He lost his father at the age of seven.

 Early education

 His formal education begun at the Bremen Mission School at Keta.
 In 1919 he spent the school year at Lome he however returned to resume schooling at Keta.
-At the age of nine he learnt to play the harmonium through the aid of a primer written in Ewe by the Bremen Missionaries.
-At the age of ten he was able to join the nearby AME Zion church congregation in evening services to play the harmonium.
+At the age of nine, he learnt to play the harmonium through the aid of a primer written in Ewe by the Bremen Missionaries.
+At the age of 10, he was able to join the nearby AME Zion church congregation in evening services to play the harmonium.
 It was around this period that one of his brothers arranged for him to have violin lessons.
 While at senior school, he helped his headmaster teach hymns, anthems and other songs to his school mates for the purposes of important occasions such as Good Friday, Easter, Christmas, Empire Day or school concerts.